lvladikov/web-file-manager/README.md

   - **Quick Unselect** (<kbd>-</kbd>): Opens a dialog to unselect items based on a pattern.

   - **Quick Filter** (<kbd>.</kbd>): Opens an input at the bottom of the panel to filter visible items in real-time.
-File operations like Copy and Delete will only apply to the filtered items.
+File operations like Copy, Copy Path, Calculate folder size, Archive operations and Delete will only apply to the filtered items.

     ![Quick Filter Screenshot](packages/client/screenshots/quick-filter.png)